 4. Inspire action

-Think of crowdfunding platforms that generate funding to start new ventures.
+Crowdfunding platforms that generate funding to start new ventures also use storytelling.
 Kickstarter offers a course on strategic storytelling to assist in crafting persuasive campaigns.
 After all, spewing content isn’t what’s going to attract backers, but a good story does.

 Entrepreneurs like Richard Branson use storytelling to their advantage.
 He was stranded at an airport on a remote island when his flight was canceled.
 He chartered a plane and offered to take the other bumped passengers to their destinations for $39 apiece.
 Not long afterward, he founded the British airline Virgin Atlantic.